CodingItWrong/codingitwrong.com/_drafts/approaches-to-testing.md

     - "[Is TDD Dead?][]" panels
     - "[TDD: Where Did It All Go Wrong][AGR]" conference talk
     - *[Test-Driven Development: By Example][TDD By Example]* book
 - **1. What are the different test types for?** "Unit" tests are for driving design...for sufficiently large definitions of "unit."
-It's more similar to what others mean when they say "integration testing." [[AGR][]]
+Beck admits that his usage of the term "unit" is different from most developers before him—and that's remained true.
+It's more similar to what others mean when they say "integration testing": testing several classes working together. [[AGR][]]
-- **2. How much do I test?** Test everything once and only once. [[AGR][]]
+- **2. How much do I test?** Test everything once and only once.
+You don't write a line of production code until you first have a test that fails without that line.
+I say test everything *only* once because duplicate test coverage is discouraged.
+If you refactor a class to collaborate with another new class, the new class is already covered by your existing test: don't write an additional test for it. [[AGR][]]
-- **3. What process do I go through to write tests?** Red, green, refactor. [[MAS][]]
+- **3. What process do I go through to write tests?** Red, green, refactor.
+First write just enough of a test to fail (making your test output red).
+Then write just enough production code to make the test pass (green).
+Then refactor to improve the code—especially by removing duplication.
-- **4. How do I use test doubles?** Use stubs *only* when the real collaborators are difficult to work with.
+- **4. How do I use test doubles?** Only when necessary.
+Test classes against their real collaborators as much as you can.
+Use stubs *only* when the real collaborators are difficult to work with, such as connection to third-party or asynchronous services. [[MAS][]]
 - **5. What do I check for in my tests?** Check state, internal and external.
 For example, you might send a message to one object then check a value three objects away.
 You might also have to expose some internal properties of an object just for testing.
-- **6. How do I deal with change??** Refactor the class's implementation, which includes its dependencies that aren't directly accessed from the outside.
+- **6. How do I deal with change??** Refactor the class's implementation, which includes its collaborators that aren't directly accessed from the outside.
+Because the collaborators aren't tested directly (see question 2), it's easy to change them and ensure they still return the same result overall.
 - **7. What even is good code?** A black box with well-defined external functionality.
 - Criticisms
-  - Exposing state for the sake of testing--but practicioners say this doesn't cause a big problem in practice. [[CAM][]]
+  - When testing state, sometimes you have to expose internal variables only for the sake of testing.
+This was one of the main motivations for the creation of the third test approach.
+However, practicioners say this doesn't cause a big problem in practice. [[CAM][]]
-  - Doesn't exert pressure on you to refactor--but practicioners say as your skills grow you do this more. [[FITDD][]]
+  - The methodology doesn't exert pressure on you to refactor, so that step can often be minimized.
+Put practicioners say that as your design skills grow, you do this more. [[FITDD][]]
-  - Extracting objects is painful. [[FITDD][]]
+  - Extracting objects is a painful process. [[FITDD][]]

-# Test Approahc #3: Isolation Testing
+# Test Approach #3: Mockist TDD

+This approach started in London's XP Tuesdays meetup in response to what they perceived to be difficulties using Classical TDD, especially the frequent need to expose internal object state for testing.

 - Related terms?
-    - Mockist TDD--this is the most common term for it, but you'll see below why I think the term "Isolation Testing" better captures the essence for the sake of this comparison
+    - Isolation testing
     - London School of TDD
     - Outside-In Testing
     - Need-Driven Development